ssuljic/timed_semaphore/README.md

 A TimedSemaphore is a specialized implementation of a Semaphore that gives a number of permits in a given time frame.
 This gem is a Ruby implemention inspired by the Java implementation from the [Apache Commons Lang package](https://commons.apache.org/proper/commons-lang/javadocs/api-3.1/org/apache/commons/lang3/concurrent/TimedSemaphore.html).

+For more info check out the [blog post](https://crondev.com/ruby-timedsemaphore/).

 ### Installation

 	gem install timed_semaphore

 ### Usage

-Here is a basic example of using a TimedSemaphore
+Here is a basic example of using a TimedSemaphore:
 ```ruby
 require 'timed_semaphore'